levomaaa/csbproject1/README.md

 ## Flaw 4 - Security Misconfiguration

 Djangos debug mode is enabled in `settings.py`.
-Located here: https://github.com/levomaaa/csbproject1/blob/main/csbproject1/settings.py#L33.
+Located here: https://github.com/levomaaa/csbproject1/blob/main/csbproject1/settings.py#L35.

 ### Description

 `DEBUG = True` in `settings.py`.
 This is a security risk because Djangos debug feuture shows error messages including database queries, stack traces, settings, etc, which can be exploited by attackers.
-This debug feature shared a lot of information which can also be sensitive.
-A screenshot below shows a small example what information you could get.
+This debug feature shares a lot of information which can also be sensitive.
+The screenshot below shows a small example what information you could get.

 ### Fix

 Set the `DEBUG = True` in `settings.py` as `DEBUG = False`.
-Then the attacker is not able to see the debug feature.
+Then the attacker is not able to see the debug feature anymore.
 The fix is shown here: https://github.com/levomaaa/csbproject1/blob/main/csbproject1/settings.py#L34.

 ### Screenshots